NIH-NICHD/Elements-of-Style-Workflow-Creation-Maintenance/classes/LoggingIntoCAVATICA/README.md

 ### Step 4 - Start JupyterLab Notebook from Data Cruncher

-Next Select `Data Cruncher`
+Next, navigate to the right and select `Interactive Analysis` and then Select `Data Cruncher`

 <img src="https://github.com/NIH-NICHD/Elements-of-Style-Workflow-Creation-Maintenance/blob/main/assets/CAVATICASelectDataCruncherNumber5.png">

-### Step 5 - Create a New Analysis - Part 1
+### Step 5 - Create a New Analysis - Part 1 of 2

-Almost there - now we need to `Create New Analysis`.
+Now we need to select `Create New Analysis`.

 <img src="https://github.com/NIH-NICHD/Elements-of-Style-Workflow-Creation-Maintenance/blob/main/assets/CAVATICACreateANewAnalysisNumber6.png">

-### Step 6 - Create a New Analysis - Part 2
+### Step 6 - Create a New Analysis - Part 2 of 2

 Fill in `Analysis name`.